 When you name the University of Kentucky as the owner and sole beneficiary of a life insurance policy, you receive an immediate income tax charitable deduction for the lesser of the policy's fair market value or the net premiums paid.
 Premiums you pay later are also tax deductible.

 You may designate gifts to remember or honor a relative or friend for specific purposes, such as scholarships or equipment; or you may allow the University to use such gifts for general support.
 Acknowledgment will be made to the family of the deceased if the name and address of the closest survivor is provided.

 Some of our alumni and friends are able to increase their gifts to the University of Kentucky College of Agriculture, Food and Environment through their employer's matching gift programs.
 If your employer has such a program, your gift may be multiplied once, twice, or even three times.
 Usually, your employer's personnel department can provide information about a matching gift program and forms to send with contributions.

 Estate and Planned Gifts

 Although outright gifts provide valuable support for current programs, estate giving provides substantial support for future programs.
 This form of giving is particularly suitable if you desire to make a larger gift through your estate rather than in your lifetime.
 The allowable estate tax deduction for charitable gifts remain unlimited under the new tax laws.

-The most frequent form of an estate gift to the University of Kentucky College of Agriculture is a specific bequest in a will.
+The most frequent form of an estate gift to the University of Kentucky College of Agriculture, Food and Environment is a specific bequest in a will.
 Important tax savings can result from this type of contribution, since bequests to the University qualify for an estate tax deduction.
 You should arrange to draft your will with your attorney.
 University representatives are available upon request to confer with you and your attorney in drafting the appropriate bequest clauses.
 The following is a simple form for an outright bequest: